Non-Banking Financial Companies | Types of NBFCs | Salient Features of NBFC Regulation

 The NBFC (Non-Banking Finance Company) sector has grown in size and complexity over the years.
-The Reserve Bank of India is entrusted with the responsibility of regulating and supervising the Non-Banking Financial Companies by virtue of powers vested in Chapter III B of the Reserve Bank of India Act, 1934.
-The regulatory and supervisory objective, is to:
+The Reserve Bank of India is entrusted with the responsibility of regulating and supervising the Non-Banking Financial Companies under powers vested in Chapter III B of the Reserve Bank of India Act, 1934.
+The regulatory and supervisory objective is to:

 • Ensure healthy growth of financial companies.

-• Ensure that these companies function as a part of the financial system within the policy framework, in such a manner that their existence and functioning do not lead to systemic aberrations.
+• Ensure that these companies function as a part of the financial system within the policy framework so that their existence and functioning do not lead to systemic aberrations.

-• The quality of surveillance and supervision exercised by the Bank over the NBFC’s is sustained by keeping pace with the developments that take place in this sector of the financial system.
+• The quality of surveillance and supervision exercised by the Bank over the NBFC's is sustained by keeping pace with the developments in this sector of the financial system.

 Registration with RBI